Travel to Sharm el Sheikh – Isn’t it dangerous?

 The fact that there are suspicions of terrorists doesn’t frighten me – would I consider it, then eventually I couldn’t go anywhere.

-That being said, of course, I checked up on the Foreign Ministry’s recommendations, and they reported green light to Sharm el Sheikh as long as you behaved “cautiously” – which I read as “sensible”.
+That being said, of course, I checked up on the Foreign Ministry’s recommendations.
+They reported green light to Sharm el Sheikh as long as you behaved “cautiously” – which I read as “sensible”.

 Our trip to Sharm el Sheikh became one of the best family vacations we have been on, and not once did we feel unsafe.